drscotthawley/drscotthawley.github.io/_posts/2017-5-5-Crash-Course-On-GANs.md

 title: Crash Course On GANs
 image: https://cdn-images-1.medium.com/max/2000/1*-gFsbymY9oJUQJ-A3GTfeg.png?h
 bg-image: https://cdn-images-1.medium.com/max/2000/1*-gFsbymY9oJUQJ-A3GTfeg.png?h
 description: This post is not necessarily a crash course on GANs.
 It is at least a record of me giving myself a crash course on GANs.
-Adding to this as I go...
+Adding to this as I go.
 ---

 *This post is not necessarily a crash course on GANs.
 It is at least a record of me giving myself a crash course on GANs.
-Adding to this as I go...*
+Adding to this as I go.*

 ## Intro/Motivation
 I've been wanting to grasp the seeming-magic of Generative Adversarial Networks (GANs) since I started seeing [handbags turned into shoes and brunettes turned to blondes](https://github.com/SKTBrain/DiscoGAN)...